Tools of the Trade — What You Should Have on Hand Before Beginning Your Sourdough Journey

 - Organic All-Purpose: This is a perfect flour for feeding your starter and baking pies, cakes, muffins, and tortillas.

-- Organic Bread Flour – Bread flour is slightly higher in protein than all-purpose flour which in turn creates more gluten and traps more gasses giving bread more structure and loft.
+- Organic Bread Flour: Bread flour is slightly higher in protein than all-purpose flour, which creates more gluten and traps more gasses thus giving bread more structure and loft.
 Bread flour is great for baking soft and lofty loaves of bread with a nice open crumb.

-- Organic Whole Wheat – Whole wheat flour has the bran and husk of the flour kernel milled in.
+- Organic Whole Wheat: Whole wheat flour has the bran and husk of the flour kernel milled in.
 It has a sweet and earthy flavor with more natural fiber.
 I like to add up to 50% whole wheat flour in many recipes.
-The bran of the flour kernel will interfere with gluten production that is why 100% whole wheat bread is much more dense with a tighter crumb structure.
+The bran of the flour kernel will interfere with gluten production, which is why 100% whole wheat bread is much more dense with a tighter crumb structure.
 Whole wheat flour is great for adding to any recipe to give it more flavor and texture.

-- Organic Triple 200 Wheat Flours – Triple 200 flours are still whole wheat but the have passed through a 200 gauge sieve three times making the flour extra soft and light.
+- Organic Triple 200 Wheat Flours: Triple 200 flours are still whole wheat but they have been passed through a 200 gauge sieve three times, making the flour extra soft and light.
 They are fabulous for adding whole wheat flavor with a very delicate texture.
-Triple 200 is perfect for adding whole wheat flavor to delicate cakes, doughnuts, bread and cookies.
+Triple 200 is perfect for adding whole wheat flavor to delicate cakes, doughnuts, bread, and cookies.

 If you don’t have access to freshly milled local flour there are several brands that I have personally had great success with.